cuexyo (Mdz64r)

 Glyph or Iconographic Image Description:

-This iconographic example of the cuexyo shield is provided as a comparison for various shields that appear in glyphs, such as is shown below, right.
-The cuexyo design version #1 comes in different colors.
+This iconographic example of the cuexyo (or cuexyoh, with the glottal stop) shield is provided as a comparison for various shields that appear in Nahuatl hieroglyphs, such as are shown below, right.
+What is known as the cuexyo design version #1 comes in different colors.
 This one is predominantly red, with yellow and turquoise accents.
 It has a row of three upright u-shapes in about the middle, and one more at the top.
 In between are curving bands of yellow and turquoise, with black-line hash marks.
 The perimeter has a yellow band, too.

 Description, Credit: